 Mildew, on the other hand, is most often found on plants or food crops, but it can also grow inside the home.
 Mildew is far less harmful than mold, but when exposed, the mildew can cause sore throat, headaches, coughing, and sometimes, upper respiratory problems.

 When To Call For Help

 If you discover mildew growing in the bathroom or other places around the home, it is fairly easy to clean and disinfect with bleach because it is a surface level fungus.
 However, if you have discovered mold in your home, we suggest seeking professional help.
 Though some molds may appear to only be living on the surface of an affected area, the damages are most likely more complicated.

-Mold is a very serious issue and should be remediated as quickly as possible, so do not hesitate and call the mold remediation specialists at SM of Medford.
+Mold is a very serious issue and should be remediated as quickly as possible.
+Do not hesitate!
+Call the mold remediation specialists at ServiceMaster Restore.
 We will inspect and identify all mold inside the structure, then we will treat and remove accordingly.